-As described in Residence Permit, a Temporary law introduced new legislation in 2016 that affects persons’ ability to get a residence permit, the length of the residence permit as well as the ability to reunite with their family members.
-This law has been prolonged a further two years until July 2021.
-In the meantime a parliamentary commission of inquiry was tasked with proposing new legislation.
+As described in Residence Permit, a Temporary law introduced new legislation in 2016 that affected persons’ ability to get a residence permit, the length of the residence permit as well as the ability to reunite with their family members.
+This law was in force until 19 July 2021.
+In 2019, a parliamentary commission of inquiry was tasked with proposing new legislation.
 The commission presented its proposal in September 2020.
 Most of the proposals were included in the changes in the Aliens Act that came into force on 20 July 2021, although some adjustments were made due to further political debate and commentary on the proposal from civil society and public authorities.
 The changes basically rendered most of the restrictions introduced through the Temporary law permanent.

-With the Temporary law valid until 19 July 2021, people who were granted a protection status – either the refugee or the subsidiary protection status – have the right to be reunited with their nuclear family.
+With the Temporary law valid until 19 July 2021, people who were granted a protection status – either the refugee or the subsidiary protection status – had the right to be reunited with their nuclear family.
 When the Temporary law was first introduced, beneficiaries of subsidiary protection were not entitled to family reunification.
 However, the extension of the Temporary Law in 2019 removed the ban on family reunification for beneficiaries of the subsidiary protection.
 This was mainly the result of litigation efforts and the fact that the Migration Court of Appeal ruled in a case that the denial of family reunification for a young Syrian child was in breach of Article 8 of the European Convention on Human Rights (ECHR) and Articles 3, 9 and 10 of the United Nations Convention on the Rights of the child (CRC).
 The beneficiaries of subsidiary protection who had previously been excluded from family reunification under the Temporary law were given a three month timeline to apply for family reunification without having to meet income and housing requirements.

-The beneficiary of international protection who have a temporary resident permit must also be regarded as having “well-founded” prospects of being granted a permanent residence permit in order to be entitled to family reunification.
+Beneficiaries of international protection who have a temporary resident permit must also be regarded as having “well-founded” prospects of being granted a residence permit “for a longer time” in order to be entitled to family reunification.
 With the exception of certain cases, e.g. in the case of cessation or withdrawal procedures, the Migration Agency usually considers that most beneficiaries of protection have “well-founded” prospects of being granted such a residence permit in practice.

 Persons eligible for family reunification according to the temporary law are only the closest, nuclear family members.
 They include: